-Japanese drum manufacturer Yamaha is a key player in the e-kit world, offering a full range of rigs to suit everyone from beginner drummers to professional gigging and recording drummers.
-Whatever your needs, our round-up of the best Yamaha electronic drum sets should help guide you to the right kit.
+Japanese giant Yamaha is one of the 'big three' in the world of e-kits, and it offers a diverse and wide range of electronic drum set-ups to suit everyone from beginner drummers to professional gigging and recording drummers.
+Whatever you're looking for, our round-up of the very best of Yamaha's electronic drum sets should help you find the right kit.

-Yamaha was an early adopter in the electronic drum set game, launching their futuristic PMC-1 kit in 1986.
-10 years later the now-familiar DTX name was born and is now the pre-fix to all Yamaha e-kit names.
+Back in 1986, Yamaha was an early player in the electronic drum set market, unleashing their then incredibly futuristic PMC-1 kit.
+A decade on, the DTX name was born and now prefixes the entire Yamaha e-kit range.

-Yamaha’s five decades at the forefront of acoustic drum kit manufacturing has made a big impact on the quality of its e-kits, too.
-Yamaha electronic drum sets are notable for their reliable, adjustable hardware, and they also benefit from Yamaha’s range of quality acoustic kits, many of which have been sampled for DTX modules.
+As you'd expect, Yamaha’s decades at the forefront of acoustic drum kit manufacturing has had a big impact on the performance and build quality of its e-kits.
+On a practical level its electronic drum sets are notable for their reliable, adjustable hardware.
+They even benefit from Yamaha’s esteemed range of quality acoustic kits, many of which have been sampled meticulously for DTX modules.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new Yamaha e-kit until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday on the horizon, it could be worth holding off on picking up a new Yamaha e-kit until the Black Friday drum deals and Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 - Explore other brands with more of the best electronic drum sets

 - Listen up with the best studio headphones for musicians

 One of the things we always get asked is how Yamaha's kits stack up in the battle of the big three?
 In other words, exactly how do they stack up against other big players like Roland's electronic drum sets or Alesis electronic drum sets?

 • Battle of the beginner e-kits: Alesis Nitro Mesh kit vs Yamaha DTX402K vs Roland TD-1K